itsdfish/TrueAndErrorModels.jl/docs/src/overview.md

 ```
 # Model Overview

 One challenge in evaluating theories of decision making is that data likely reflect a mixture of true preferences and response error.
 Suppose a person selects risky option $\mathcal{R}$ over safe option $\mathcal{S}$.
 This response could arise through two different pathways.
-First, a person may truely prefer $\mathcal{R}$ to $\mathcal{S}$ and report his or her preferences accurately.
-Alternatively, this person may truely $\mathcal{S}$, but select $\mathcal{R}$ by accident.
-True and Error Theory (TET; Birnbaum,  & Quispe-Torreblanca, 2018) provides a mathematical framework for distinguishing true preferences from errors in reporting due to various sources, such as trembling hand, failures of memory and/or reasoning, and lapses of attention.
+First, a person may truely prefer $\mathcal{R}$ over $\mathcal{S}$ and report his or her preferences accurately.
+Alternatively, this person may truely prefer $\mathcal{S}$, but select $\mathcal{R}$ accidentially due to various factors,  such as trembling hand, failures of memory and/or reasoning, and lapses of attention.
+True and Error Theory (TET; Birnbaum,  & Quispe-Torreblanca, 2018) provides a mathematical framework for distinguishing true preferences from errors.

 # Task